Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 4-door sedan body style within the same 'Luxury car' segment, the only major difference here really is their wheel drive configuration (front for the Nissan and rear in the case of the Infiniti).
 Both the engines are Nissan-engineered .
 The first one has a 6-cylinder, 24-valves 290hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 320hp one.

 SafetyUnfortunatelly, neither of the two vehicles was submitted to the European New Car Assessment Programme (Euro NCAP) testing.
 This makes it virtually impossible for me to pick one over the other and I'm generally against buying such cars as the safety should really always come first.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the luxury car segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?

 ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan does have a slight advantage, when all the models are taken into account.
-These are the results of an independent reasearch, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Infiniti badge with 4.5 out of 5.
+That's the official data, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Infiniti badge with 4.6 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
 Above it all, drivers of cars with the same engine as Maxima rank it on average as 3.0, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economyBoth of the cars accelerate exactly the same, so we couldn't put one above the other.
 Car No. 2 is faster though, reaching top speed of 249 kilometers per hour, 249km/h more than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 10.6 liters of fuel per 100 kilometers (27 mpg), in combined cycle.